cedar-policy/rfcs/text/0028-generalized-entity-data-source.md

 This RFC currently proposes we take the third option.

-Finally, we remove `Entities::evaluate()`, as all `Entities` are now stored in their evaluated form by default.
+Fourth and finally, we remove `Entities::evaluate()`, as all `Entities` are now stored in their evaluated form by default.
 This is not a breaking change because `Entities::evaluate()` has not yet been released in any Cedar release.